A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system: Time discretization and the fully discrete low-rank scheme

 We distinguish the predicted density $\hat{\rho}^n$ from the true density $\rho^n$, defined through the moment of $f^n$, because the low-rank scheme introduced below does not strictly preserve mass.
 The Poisson equation is then solved using $\hat{\rho}^{n+1}$ to obtain $E^{n+1}$.

 With the field $E^{n+1}$ known, the Fokker--Planck operator becomes linear $\mathcal{L}_h^{n+1} := \mathcal{L}_h[E^{n+1}]$.
 We then apply the projector-splitting integrator to \eqref{eq:VPFP-1}.
-However, applying the IMEX scheme \eqref{eq:full_tensor_imex} across all K-S-L steps leads to instability, because the S-step evolves backward in time.
-This behavior was first observed empirically in \cite{coughlin2022efficient} and later proved in \cite{zhang2025stability}.
-As suggested in \cite{zhang2025stability}, we propose a hybrid IMEX scheme: the K and L steps use an implicit (backward Euler) update for the Fokker--Planck operator, while the S step uses an explicit (forward Euler) update.
+However, applying the IMEX scheme \eqref{eq:full_tensor_imex} across all K-S-L steps leads to instability, because the S-step evolves backward in time. \modifysecond{The backward-in-time character of the S-step has been observed in earlier studies of DLR integrators in various settings, motivating the BUG integrators that avoid the backward S-step entirely~\cite{ceruti2022unconventional,CKL22}.
+Instability has also been reported empirically for projector-splitting IMEX schemes applied to a kinetic equation with stiff collisions in~\cite{coughlin2022efficient}.
+Subsequent stability analyses include \cite{kusch2023stability} for for hyperbolic problems and, most directly relevant to the present setting, an $L^2$-stability analysis in~\cite{zhang2025stability} of a hybrid backward/forward-Euler projector-splitting scheme for a parabolic prototype equation that mimics the diffusion structure of the Fokker--Planck operator.} Motivated by \cite{zhang2025stability}, we propose a hybrid IMEX scheme: the K and L steps use an implicit (backward Euler) update for the Fokker--Planck operator, while the S step uses an explicit (forward Euler) update.
+The algorithm is summarized in Algorithm~\ref{alg:first_order}.

 \textbf{1.
 K-step.} Define $K_j^n=\sum_{i=1}^r X_i^nS_{ij}^n$, and solve for $K_j^{(1)}$ using

 where $f^{(1)} = \sum_{j=1}^r K_{j}^{(1)} V_{j}^n$.
 Computing $\{K^{(1)}_j\}_{j=1}^{r}$ requires solving $N_x$ decoupled $r\times r$ linear systems, one for each spatial grid point.
 A QR factorization of $\{K^{(1)}_j\}_{j=1}^{r}$ yields the new spatial basis $\{X^{n+1}_i\}_{i=1}^{r}$ and intermediate coefficient matrix $S^{(1)}$.